barlog-m/spt-unda/README.md

 If you happy with big spawn mods don't use this one.
 I made it mostly for myself to keep game as close as possible to vanila SPT-AKI and fix issue when PMC spawns among Scavs and immidently kill each other.

-This mod realize only one algorithm for spawns with minimal settings.
+This mod only force PMC spawns only at the beginning of the raid.

 ## For PMC

-Amount of PMC always `locationData.base.MinPlayers`.
+Amount of PMC always is `locationData.base.MinPlayers`.
 Split by random size groups from 1 to `config.maxPmcGroupSize` randomly spreaded by bot spawn zones.
 List of zones shuffle every time.
 PMC spawns as a bosses and followers in beginnig of raid (game spawn them in first 60 seconds).

 ## For Scavs

-Maximum amount of regular scavs on a map (locationData.base.BotMax - amount of marksman scavs) split by random size groups from 0 to `config.maxScavGroupSize` randomly spreaded by spawn zones.

-Scavs spawns in 3 general waves:

-- normal difficulty between 60 seconds and +120 seconds.
-- normal difficulty between `raidLength / 4` and +120 seconds.
-- hard difficulty between `raidLength / 2` and +120 seconds.

-**PMC and Scavs waves and groups generate after each raid from scratch.**

-Since PMC bots count as bots in game, mod increases MaxBots value for most maps by random value between `MinPlayers / 2` and `MinPlayers + 1`.

-For small maps like Factory, Laboratory and Reserve by random value between `MaxPlayers / 2` and `MaxPlayers - 1`.

-If option `streetsQuietRaids` set to `true` then for Streets max amount of bots does not change, max scav group size is 3 and amount of PMC always MinPlayers.
+Mod do nothing with waves of scavs